Red Oaks & White Oaks: Icons of the Midwest Forest

 Vital for Wildlife and Ecosystems

-Both red and white oaks play irreplaceable roles in Midwestern ecosystems.
-They support hundreds of insect species — especially native moths and butterflies — which in turn feed countless birds and mammals.
-Their large canopies provide shelter and nesting sites, while fallen leaves enrich the soil and support forest floor biodiversity.
+Both the red and white oak groups play improtant roles in Midwestern ecosystems.
+They support hundreds of insect species, especially native moths and butterflies, which in turn feed countless birds and mammals.
+Their large canopies provide shelter and nesting sites for birds, bats, raccoons, squirrels, and countless other wildlife.
+Even their fallen leaves enrich the soil and support forest floor biodiversity.